nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `add t/NodeFlair SWE Intern d/Fullstack Experience`

 🎯 **Expected Output:**
-You should see a confirmation message showing the job title, description and applicants (if any).
+You should see a confirmation message showing the job title, description, applicants (if any) and platforms (if any).
 An example is shown below:

 ```ignorelang
 Added new listing: